Løwe House: Royal Naval Academy, 1827–1865

-The property was home to 27 residents at the 1940 census.
+The property was home to 27 residents as of the 1840 census.
 Peter Frederik Wulff resided in the building with his wife Jette Wulff, their sons Christian N. Wulff and Peter H. C. Smith, one male servant and one maid.
-Christian C. Paludan, who was second-in-command at the Academy, resided in the building with his wife Hanne Jacobine Paludanm their 18-year-old daughter Karen Elisabeth Paludan, 21-year-old naval cadet Waldemar Grev Holck, 15-year-old naval cadet Heinrich J. Rambusch and one maid.
-Niels Olsenm inspector at the Admiralty, resided in the building with his wife Marie Lund and their two children (aged six and 16).
+Christian C. Paludan, who was second-in-command at the academy, resided in the building with his wife Hanne Jacobine Paludan, their 18-year-old daughter Karen Elisabeth Paludan, 21-year-old naval cadet Waldemar Grev Holck, 15-year-old naval cadet Heinrich J. Rambusch and one maid.
+Niels Olsen, inspector at the Admiralty, resided in the building with his wife Marie Lund and their two children (aged six and 16).
 The junior officers Edvard Hensen, Christian Schønheyder, Johan C. Tuxen, Christian Kraft, Wilhelm Pedersen and Eiler C. Groth as well as the cadet Philip Schultz were also residents of the building.
 Niels Andersen, a concierge at the Admiralty, resided in the building with his wife Anne Skriver, their two children (aged two and 14) and one maid.

 At the time of the 1845 census, No. 173 A was home to a total of 19 people.
-They included the naval officers Christian captain Carl Paludan (1802-1817), captain lieutenant Christoph L. Prøsilius 1803 (1803-), lieutenant David Kall (1826-), first lieutenant Hermann Ipsen (1808) and second lieutenant Johan Philip Schultz (1820-).
-The theologian Harald Ipsen (1813-) was also a resident in the building.
+They included the naval officers Christian captain Carl Paludan (1802–1817), captain lieutenant Christoph L. Prøsilius (1803–), lieutenant David Kall (1826–), first lieutenant Hermann Ipsen (1808) and second lieutenant Johan Philip Schultz (1820–).
+The theologian Harald Ipsen (1813–) was also a resident in the building.